 Costs Of An Intranet

 Typically one of the first questions.
 The cost will depend on the functionality required, the intended reach (one office or multi-national) and the amount of data, among other considerations.
 But overall, the cost of entry is actually quite low (Akita's intranet solutions start from £600).
-And with applications such as SharePoint is possible to deploy in a phased approach, meaning not all the costs are upfront.
+And with applications such as SharePoint, it's possible to deploy in a phased approach, meaning not all the costs are upfront.

 Software